 - 1. Select a layer in the Layers area at the bottom right of the screen. - 2.
-Click on the eye icon. - > In this way, you can show or hide the associated layer and all elements on this layer.

-(i) When you want to edit an element placed on a lower layer which is overlapped by an element of a higher layer, you first must hide the higher layer.
+Click on the eye icon. - This shows or hides the associated layer and all elements on this layer. - (i) When you want to edit an element placed on a lower layer which is overlapped by an element of a higher layer, the higher layer must be hidden first.